 The ground (black) wire can connect anywhere that is connected to the GND pin(s) on the Arduino, e.g. it can be soldered to the ground rail on the PermaProto board.
 Or it can connect directly to the unused GND pin on the Arduino itself.

 The 4.7kΩ resistor must be connected between the data (yellow) wire and the power (red) wire.
 This resistor may be soldered to the PermaProto board, but that is not necessary.
 If you are adding the DS18B20 to an already-built IV Swinger 2, it will be easier to just solder this resistor to the two wires themselves – just make sure it is protected from shorting to anything (electrical tape, shrink tubing, etc.).

+Connecting One DS18B20 to IV Swinger 2 (PCB-based)

+If your IV Swinger 2 is built using a PCB instead of a PermaProto board, the PCB is plugged into the top of the Arduino.
+Electrically, the connections are the same as shown in Figure 2-3 above, but the data (yellow) wire is plugged into pin 5 of the A2 stacking connector on the PCB, and the power (red) and ground (black) wires can be plugged into the female header, FH as shown in the figure below.